saurabhjadhav1911/flamenco/web/project-website/content/faq/_index.md

 ## Can I change the paths/names of the rendered files?

 Where Flamenco places the rendered files is determined by the job type.
-You can create [your own custom job type][jobtypes] to change this.
+You can create [your own custom job type][jobtypes] or check the existing [third-party job types][thirdpartyjobs] to change this.
 With that, you can even add your own custom job settings like a sequence identifier and use that to determine the location of rendered files.

-## Can I use the Compositor to output multiple EXR files?
+## Can I use the Compositor to output multiple EXR files or Passes?

 This is possible with Flamenco, but it takes a bit of work.
-It's not managed by Flamenco's default job types.
-You can create [your own custom job type][jobtypes] for this, though.
+Although it's not managed by Flamenco's default job types, you can use a [custom job type][jobtypes] for this.

 With that, you have control over the arguments that get used before and/or after the filename on the CLI.

-If you have this working, please [share your job compiler script with us][getinvolved]!
+There are Flamenco jobs out there that support compositor nodes, multi-platform, and multiple pass outputs.
+You can check our [third-party jobs section][thirdpartyjobs].

+If you wish to contribute to the project, you're invited to [get involved with Flamenco][getinvolved]!

 [jobtypes]: {{< ref "usage/job-types" >}}
+[thirdpartyjobs]: {{< ref "third-party-jobs" >}}
 [getinvolved]: {{< ref "development/get-involved" >}}